phantasie-schmiede/psb-foundation/README.md

 ### Extension settings
 #### Log missing language labels
-If activated, missing language labels will be stored in tx_psbfoundation_missing_language_labels.
+If activated, missing language labels will be stored in `tx_psbfoundation_missing_language_labels`.
 This is restricted to `PSB\PsbFoundation\Service\LocalizationService` which extends the LocalizationService of the TYPO3 core.
 All missing default labels (e.g. plugin title or field label) will be listed this way if you didn't provide a custom label.
-Fixed entries get removed on next check (every time the cache is cleared).
+Fixed entries get removed on next check (every time the cache is cleared).<br>
 It's recommended to check this table during extension development.

 ### Helper classes